bruce-hill/tomo/docs/libraries.md

 ### Installing

-Once the `libwhatever.so` and `whatever.h` files have been built, Tomo will ask if you want to install this library.
-If you choose to install it, Tomo will copy the entire directory (excluding files and directories that begin with `.` such as `.git`) into `~/.local/share/tomo/installed/`.
+If you additionally add the `-I` flag, Tomo will copy the entire directory (excluding files and directories that begin with `.` such as `.git`) into `~/.local/share/tomo/installed/` and create a symbolic link for the library's `.so` file in `~/.local/share/tomo/lib/`.

 ### Using Shared Libraries